 14th September 2011

-When the author requested a copy of this statement, in August 2011, it was not on the website of the UK Debt Management Office.
-But since, perhaps prompted by the request, it has appeared at www.dmo.gov.uk/docs/publications/operationalrules/1985hmttaxstatement.pdf.
+Nov 2011: when the author requested a copy of this statement, in August 2011, it was not on the website of the UK Debt Management Office.
+But since, perhaps prompted by the request, it has appeared at (a link which in December 2017 changed to) www.dmo.gov.uk/media/14588/1985hmttaxstatement.pdf.

 |Main index||Top||About author|